 4. Arthur McElhone Reserve

-Arthur McElhone Reserve is a small hidden gem in Elizabeth Bay, located opposite the historic Elizabeth Bay House, which now serves as a museum.
+Arthur McElhone Reserve is a small hidden gem in Elizabeth Bay, situated across from the historic Elizabeth Bay House, which now operates as a museum.

 Arthur McElhone Reserve | |